-In reality blaming the medicine for illness taken after someone becomes sick does not makes sense.
+In reality blaming the medicine for illness taken after someone becomes sick does not make sense.
 Austerity is a term that recently has been given all kinds of negative connotations because it is often painful.
-Economic growth tends to mask a multitude of problems, in economics austerity refers to cutting spending often by lowering and reducing the amount of benefits and public services.
+Economic growth tends to mask a multitude of problems, in economics austerity refers to cutting spending often by lowering and reducing the number of benefits and public services.
 Austerity policies are often used by governments to try to reduce their deficit spending.
 Spending cutbacks are sometimes coupled with increases in taxes in an effort to demonstrate long-term fiscal solvency to creditors.
 It is easy to point your finger at measures taken to reduce runaway or wasted spending and blame them for creating a reduced spending spiral but that is unfair.

 Supporters of austerity predict that a major reduction in government spending can change future